ZachWolpe/General-Purpose-Python-Argument-Reader/README.md

-# General Purpose Python Argument Reader
+# General Purpose Python Argument Parser
 ---

 An interface to instantiate a custom argument parser into any python script - to transform any python script into a dynamic cli.